AzureAD/microsoft-authentication-library-for-dotnet/MauiStatus.md

-# Maui Status
+# MAUI Status
 This file tracks the progress of MAUI.
-This branch has MSAL.NET code that is ported to MAUI.
-It has two dev apps used to for testing. **It currently supports only iOS and Android platforms.**
+Main branch has MSAL.NET code that is ported to MAUI. **It currently supports only iOS and Android platforms.** The branch has [two dev apps](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/tree/main/tests/devapps/MauiApps) used to for testing.
-Work is in progress to build a package using CI/CD pipeline.
-In the meantime, you can build and run the source code locally.
+A preview package has been published on NuGet.
+[Microsoft.Identity.Client 4.46.0-preview2]( https://www.nuget.org/packages/Microsoft.Identity.Client/4.46.0-preview2)
+**Note:** This is a preview package and not meant for production.

+## Known issue with the package
+- UWP project does not compile with the NuGet package.
+[Issue #3460](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/3460).

 ## Prerequisites
 To build and run the branch, it will require: